“Positive culture comes from being mindful, and respecting your co-workers, and being empathetic.” – Biz Stone

 In the following article, we will discuss this topic by ensuring we give you all the relevant information, such as the definition of company values, the importance of establishing them, and tips on how to define them.
 We will also offer and develop some great examples from other companies and the top company values words list.

-Company values are the core values or principles that govern the way you do business.
+Company core values are the principles that govern the way you do business.
 They summarize what your organization stands for and greatly impact the organizational culture.

 A clear set of core values will differentiate you from the competition.

 Moreover, they enhance the cohesion among the organization and generate a better level of engagement for your employees.

 Your business plans and strategy may change over time.
 Still, the company values will remain the same, and you need to consider them when making strategic decisions for your business.

 Company values are not just words, nice to have on your website and internal documents.
 These statements can drive change and innovation, so make sure you focus on them.

 Remember that the company values work closely with the mission and vision as part of the strategic action plan.